 First Aid for Horses

-This document was researched and produced in December 2011.
+This document was originally researched and produced in December 2011 and is updated annually.
 It is based on the following material:-

-- Was developed in consultation with the ACT Rural Fire Service, Rural Liaison Officer, Dave Inskeep and ACT Chief Veterinarian, Dr Will Andrew and with the assistance of the late Sandra Burr.
+Main, Nicola 2010.
+Hightailing into the fires: Bushfire planning on ACT horse agistment centers, http://esa.act.gov.au/community-information/bushfires/horses-and-bushfire/, ACT Rural Fire Service website, NSW Rural Fire Service website, Victorian Department of Primary Industry website, and was developed in consultation with the ACT Rural Fire Service, Rural Liaison Officer, Dave Inskeep and ACT Chief Veterinarian, Dr Will Andrew.
+Valuable assistance in drafting was provided by the late Sandra Burr.

 Please remember that this document, and the advice provided is just that, advice.
 The information provided has been gathered from research undertaken in the ACT as well as from those with experience but it can not protect you or your horse/s against all bushfire situations and should not be viewed as all there is to know and do.